Content distribution strategies have never been more important than today.

 With all the data, you can rework your approach as needed, as well as create a content repurposing strategy.

-Now that you know what a content distribution plan is and why it matters, it’s time to build your own.
+Now that you know what a content distribution strategy is and why it matters, it’s time to build your own.

 But before you get started, remember: The game is definitely getting harder and I think being successful now really comes down to not being afraid to experiment with different channels and tactics for putting your story out there.